Find Affordable College Courses

 Full Nursing at Western New Mexico University Report

-Out of the 18 schools in New Mexico that were part of this year’s ranking, New Mexico State University - Main Campus landed the # 5 spot on the list.
-NMSU Main Campus is a fairly large public school located in the suburb of Las Cruces.
+You’ll be in good company if you decide to attend New Mexico State University - Main Campus.
+It ranked #5 on our 2023 Best Nursing Schools in New Mexico list.
+NMSU Main Campus is a large public school located in the suburb of Las Cruces.

 The average amount in student loans that nursing majors at NMSU Main Campus take out is $20,156.

-Read full report on Nursing at New Mexico State University - Main Campus
+Full Nursing at New Mexico State University - Main Campus Report

-Carrington College, Albuquerque ranked #6 on this year’s Best Nursing Schools in New Mexico list.
-Located in the large city of Albuquerque, Carrington College, Albuquerque is a private for-profit school with a fairly small student population.
+With a ranking of #6, Carrington College, Albuquerque did quite well on this year’s best schools for nursing students.
+Located in the city of Albuquerque, Carrington College, Albuquerque is a private for-profit school with a small student population.

 The average amount in student loans that nursing majors at Carrington College, Albuquerque take out is $33,375.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $212.

-New Mexico State University - Carlsbad ranked #7 on this year’s Best Nursing Schools in New Mexico list.
-Located in the rural area of Carlsbad, NMSU Carlsbad is a public school with a small student population.
+New Mexico State University - Carlsbad did quite well in this year’s ranking of the best schools for nursing students.
+It came in at #7 on the list.
+Located in the rural area of Carlsbad, NMSU Carlsbad is a public college with a small student population.

 On average, nursing graduates from NMSU Carlsbad take out $17,900 in student loans while working on their degree.